TenSketch/Iraivi/content/courses/Breastfeeding.md

 keywords: ""
 image: "images/woman-breastfeeding-baby.jpg"
 tags: ["courses"]
-date: 2022-04-03T19:47:03+05:30
+date: 2022-04-03T19:49:04+05:30
 draft: false
 ---

-Breastfeeding is an innate ability within Mom & baby dyad.
-Though it is natural, it is really complex nowadays towards a successful breastfeeding journey.
+Breastfeeding is a natural talent for both mom and infant.
+Even though it is the fact that nursing is natural, it is extremely difficult to achieve success in recent years.
+To provide you with the necessary support and guidance to help you succeed in this process.

-##### To help you succeed in this process with right support & guidance, you will learn the following
+##### The session includes

 - Golden hour after birth
 - Latching positions & techniques